 By dispelling accumulated muscular tension and preventing tension from accumulating, you can prevent your joints from degenerating, improve your movement and balance, and feel more energetic; you can reclaim much of your flexibility.
 You can forego the cane, get off the walker, or avoid the wheelchair.

 It takes more than massage.
 It takes self-grooming of a particular kind — the kind that removes the lingering effects of injuries (the limp), purges the stresses of life (the stoop or bad back), and liberates you from the ten thousand shocks flesh is heir to (pain).
-It also takes at special kind of massagers and be really careful with that equipment and where to get it, but you can learn more at massagetheatre, just to be sure.

 This entry talks exactly about that form of self-grooming (it’s not strengthening, stretching, or cardiovascular exercise, not diet — but something rather more direct and immediately effective).
 Because it’s new, you’ll learn something, here.